Induction and mentoring

 - hold or recently held a practising certificate; and

 - complete at least two years of teaching with induction and mentoring.

 - familiarise yourself with the Guidelines for Induction and Mentoring and Mentor Teachers;

 - familiarise yourself with the components of high quality Kaupapa Māori based induction and mentoring for Māori-medium settings by reading Te Hāpai Ō;

 - read about your entitlements as a provisionally certificated teacher.

-PCTs, professional leaders and mentor teachers in schools, have access to Mau Ki Te Ako, a programme of support.
+Tōmua teachers, professional leaders and mentor teachers in schools, have access to Mau Ki Te Ako, a programme to support culturally responsive practice.

 Moving from Pūmau | Full (Category Two) to Tūturu | Full (Category One)